Thylacoleo: Taxonomy

 The genus was first published in 1859, erected to describe the type species Thylacoleo carnifex.
 The new taxon was established in examination of fossil specimens provided to Richard Owen.
 The familial alliance takes its name from this description, the so-called marsupial lions of Thylacoleonidae.

-The colloquial name "marsupial lion" alludes to the superficial resemblance to the placental lion and its ecological niche as a large predator.
-Thylacoleo is not closely related to the modern lion (Panthera leo).
+The colloquial name "marsupial lion" alludes to the genus name, which was named after its superficial resemblance to the placental lion and its ecological niche as a large predator.

-Genus: Thylacoleo (Thylacopardus) – Australia's marsupial lions, that lived from about 2 million years ago, during the Late Pliocene Epoch and became extinct about 30,000 years ago, during the Late Pleistocene Epoch.
+Genus: Thylacoleo (Thylacopardus) – Australia's marsupial lions, that lived from about 2 million years ago, during the Late Pliocene Epoch and became extinct about 40,000 years ago, during the Late Pleistocene Epoch.
 Three species are known: